 What fees are included when applying for small business financing?

-Like it or not, the loan application process is going to come with fees, regardless of the small business financing option you plan to apply for.
+The loan application process usually comes with fees, regardless of the small business financing option you apply for.
 This includes:

-- Application fees: Some alternative financing providers will attempt to charge an upfront fee to review an application.
-It’s typically a good idea to steer clear of lenders expecting some payment before approval for small business financing.
+- Application fees: Some financing providers will attempt to charge an upfront fee to review an application.

-- Origination fees: This is an upfront fee that’s charged by a small business lender for the evaluation and origination of a loan.
-It’s typically a percentage of the principal.
-However, in some cases, it can be a flat fee.
+- Origination fees: This is an upfront fee that’s charged for the evaluation and origination of a loan.
+It’s typically a percentage of the principal, but in some cases it can be a flat fee.

 - Loan Guaranty Fees (SBA): If you’ve received an SBA loan, they’ll guarantee up to 85 percent of the loan amount for 7(a) loans.
 The guaranty fee is due within three months of the loan approval date.
 These fees are usually between two and four percent for these SBA 7(a) loans of over $150,000, dependent on repayment terms and loan amounts.

 In addition, there are other fees such as monthly administrative fees, annual fees, late payment fees, and prepayment fees.
-Keep an eye on the charges associated with the small business financing that you’re approved for.
-They can add up fast!
+Keep an eye on the charges associated with the small business financing that you’re approved for, because they can add up fast!

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.